 Why did you choose Augusta University?

-What was your favorite thing about attending Augusta University?
+What was your favorite thing about Augusta University?

-Which professor had the biggest impact on your life?
+Which professors had the biggest impact on you?

 Dr. Bates and Dr. Sabbatini were my favorite professors because they helped me figure out what I wanted to do.
 Taking Microbiology with Dr. Bates and doing research with Dr. Sabbatini on pancreatic cancer helped me to discover that I want to go into virology research and work with vaccines.